kraasch/godot4_addon_interaction/README.md

 ## to-dos

+ - [ ] extract addon from InteractionManger (the scenes and scripts in the directory `./interaction_manager/interaction`).
+ - [ ] upload addon to godot addon store.
  - [ ] FIXME: label in autoloaded InteractionManager seems to stay null after ready function is called.

 ## reads